ripple/opensource.ripple.com/docs/xls-68-sponsored-fees-and-reserves/concepts/sponsored-fees-and-reserves.md

 - **If the sponsee is done using their account**: The sponsee can submit an [AccountDelete transaction](https://xrpl.org/docs/references/protocol/transactions/types/accountdelete).
 The destination, where leftover XRP goes, must be the sponsor's account.
 This ensures the sponsor gets their reserve back.

   {% admonition type="info" name="Note" %}
-  Any sponsored objects owned by the sponsee are [deletion blockers](https://xrpl.org/docs/concepts/accounts/deleting-accounts/#requirements) and must be removed before the account can be deleted.
+  Sponsored objects owned by the sponsee, such as trust lines, escrows, checks, payment channels, and MPTokens, are [deletion blockers](https://xrpl.org/docs/concepts/accounts/deleting-accounts/#deletion-blockers) and must be removed before the account can be deleted.
   {% /admonition %}

 - **If the sponsee wants to keep their account**: Use the [SponsorshipTransfer transaction][] to remove the sponsorship or transfer it to a different sponsor.